dreamcatcher-tech/network/ideas/Blogs/Modelling Innovation as a Comms Network.md

 ```

 ## Components
+### Incentives
+Vary costs are accrued for each part of the network.
+Incentives are released by problems back to the network, and depending on how the network is configured, different amounts reach the network components.
+All components can draw on debt, which is a store of incentives from past solutions that can be reallocated.
+If no incentive reaches a component, it will never operate again.
+This can be used to capture a startup venture that receives some funding to try get a particular part of the network operating sustainably, but fails to do so, and so all the stored incentive is lost.

+Incentives can only have come from solved problems, and a sustainable network configuration is able to continue indefinitely.

+These are different to buffers that store innovations - these are buffers that store incentives.

 ### People as Transmission lines
 These are transmission circuits in the network model.
 They have a fixed maximum capacity.
 For the purposes of this model, innovation is something that flows through people, rather than something people create.